Sailing 1 : Sardinia to Corsica

 The famous Pompeii site is quite vast.

-and has many interesting relics of the disastrous Vesuvius eruption of AD
+and has many interesting relics of the disastrous Vesuvius eruption of

 Unfortunately, after nealy 2000 years one of the buildings suddenly collapsed See Here